4 Important Bridges in Calgary

 Calgary’s Peace Bridge is a bridge for walking and cycling, and it is on the Bow River in Calgary, Alberta, Canada.

-The Peace Bridge is currently used by over 6000 people daily and was ranked as one of the top 10 architectural projects in 2012 and top 10 public spaces in 2012.
+The Peace Bridge is currently used by approximately 9000 per day in the summer months and was ranked as one of the top 10 architectural projects in 2012 and 10 public spaces in 2012.

 Unlike other bridges, what is more impressive about the Peace Bridge is that it has no beams or cables, and the steel structure supports its weight entirely.